Christmas is not for wimps.

-When I was a child there was always stress and conflict on Christmas.
+When I was a child there was always stress and conflict at Christmas.
 My mother, left alone with all the preparations was totally exhausted by Christmas Eve.
 My father did not feel responsible for either household chores or Christmas arrangements.

-We 4 kids were so excited that we were probably quite a handful.
+We four kids were so excited that we were probably quite a handful.
 I was the oldest and I felt responsible for keeping the peace, which was more than I could handle, of course.
 This was probably the reason for my growing apprehension.
 When I moved out I avoided spending Christmas at home.

 Since then I have been working on making Christmas less stressful for me.

-Here I share 6 tips for a more tranquil Christmas:
+I share 6 tips for a more tranquil Christmas:

 1. Be mindful in the pre-Christmas period

 I also cut back on volunteering in December.
 I do not stop everything, but I don´t feel responsible for baking at the school any more, for example.
-I see this as a good investment for me in a more relaxed Christmas season.
+I see this as a good investment in a more relaxed Christmas season.

 2. Less presents can be a good idea